pawatsethaput/OpenBank/REST-API-V1.1.md

         }
     }

+#Transaction

+<span id="transactions"></span>
 ### GET /banks/BANK_ID/accounts/ACCOUNT_ALIAS/transactions/VIEW_NAME

 Baseline

+Authentication via OAuth is required if the view is not public.

 If VIEW_NAME is null it defaults to owner (the traditional account owners view of the account)